 From newborn nursery nurse to middle school science teacher, to soapmaker, my career path has been a journey filled with the love of people, nature, science, learning, and teaching.
 Throughout the journey, my favorite “career” is being a mom.
 The memories of the games, walks in the park, story times, family holidays, laughter and tears will forever be there.
 My children have grown into loving adults and now I am blessed with wonderful sons-in-law, daughters-in-law, and grandchildren.
 I am married to my soul mate, best friend, and biggest fan.
 As a breast cancer survivor, I delight in growing older, celebrate my age (over 60), and always remember the importance of living each day to its fullest doing things I love to do, with the people I love, and doing them with passion.
 Chagrin Valley Soap is infused with everyone and everything that has enriched my life.

 If it wasn’t for my husband, Howard, Chagrin Valley Soap would probably not exist.
 Enclosing the porch, for my first soap “factory,” building all of my molds, allowing me to take over the whole house and “borrow” all of his kitchen utensils, he encouraged me to pursue my passion and was there every step of the way.
-He retired in 2010, but is now working (sometimes) for a new boss - me!
+He retired from practicing law in 2010, but is now working (sometimes) for a new boss - me!
 His business and financial expertise help guide our growth and avoid many of the problems faced by small businesses.
 Howard is an accomplished woodworker and wood turner and when he is not building or fixing something for the business, he is in his wood shop making sawdust (that he tracks into the house) and listening to opera and the "oldies."
 Recently, he started a hydroponic indoor garden and is growing vegetables and herbs for our dinner table.
 Best of all, he is a great cook and after a long day, I can usually expect a fabulous home-cooked dinner.

 Yesterday my little boy and I were making cookies and now we work together as an incredible mother and son team.
 Sam has led an adventurous life on his path to managing daily operations at Chagrin Valley Soap.
 Going from directing and acting on the Theater stage to teaching in classrooms both at home and abroad, Sam now uses his communication skills to run the customer service end of the business and his artistic flair to make the over 100 non-soap products we carry.
 Sam’s time is divided between the ‘office’ and the ‘kitchen’ here at Chagrin Valley.
 If you send an email or call our shop, Sam will be on hand to answer your questions.
 Otherwise, he will be making a lip balm, salve or whipped body mousse for your moisturizing pleasure!
 Sam volunteers with local youth groups and when he finds a rare free moment, you will catch him and Lindsey at a concert or sharing a fabulous meal.
 According to Sam: Music and Food make the world go ‘round!
 Sam is eternally grateful to his Mother (that’s me!), his mentor and the person who makes it ALL possible.